junxit/us-congress-bills-112/metadata.md

 - 2011-02-11 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Ways and Means, and Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2011-02-11 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Ways and Means, and Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2011-02-11 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Ways and Means, and Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2011-02-14 — Referred to the Subcommittee on Fisheries, Wildlife, Oceans, and Insular Affairs.
+- 2011-02-16 — Committee Consideration and Mark-up Session Held.
+- 2011-02-16 — Ordered to be Reported by Voice Vote.
+- 2011-02-28 — Committee on Natural Resources discharged.
+- 2011-02-28 — Committee on Natural Resources discharged.
+- 2011-02-28 — Committee on The Budget discharged.
+- 2011-02-28 — Committee on The Budget discharged.
+- 2011-02-28 — Committee on Ways and Means discharged.
+- 2011-02-28 — Committee on Ways and Means discharged.
+- 2011-02-28 — Placed on the Union Calendar, Calendar No. 9.
+- 2011-02-28 — Referred sequentially to the House Committee on the Budget for a period ending not later than Feb.
+28, 2011 for consideration of such provisions of the bill as fall within the jurisdiction of that committee pursuant to clause 1(d), rule X.
+- 2011-02-28 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-18, Part I.
+- 2011-02-28 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-18, Part I.